Google Street View in North America

 On March 19, 2013, the Nunavut city of Iqaluit was imaged.
 Rather than shipping a car or using a trike the city will be imaged using backpack mounted cameras over a period of three days.
 One of the people involved, Chris Kalluk, was responsible for Google mapping Cambridge Bay, his home town.
 Iqaluit officially appeared on Street View on July 9, 2013, coinciding with Nunavut Day.
 With the inclusion of Iqaluit all provincial/territorial capitals have been imaged and are available on Street View.

 In 2013, Parks Canada began a 2-year collaboration with Google to provide street view images of the most iconic parks and heritage places in Canada.
 In November 2013, the first set of images were released.

 In 2014, Street View imagery of Fort McMurray was uploaded.
 The northern Alberta city was the last remaining major Canadian urban area to be imaged.
 However, as of July 2015, Street View imagery has yet to be uploaded for any communities in Labrador.

-Mexico

 In Mexico, the first reports of sightings came in from Tijuana in July 2007 making it the first city in Latin America and now Google Street View cars are being spotted in many Mexican states.
 On November 9, 2009, Street View was made available in cities of Mexico, including Mexico City, Guadalajara, Monterrey, Puebla, Cancún and Puerto Vallarta.

 On February 10, 2010, more places were added.

 On April 15, 2010, more areas of Mexico were uploaded.
 Although complete coverage has not yet occurred (in some cities only main streets are imaged), numerous locations including communities in Baja California and Ciudad Juárez now had extensive street-level coverage with this update.

 In August 2012, panoramic views of 30 Mesoamerican archaeological sites were added.

 Filming of Street View in Mexico began in October 2008.